Austin Carlile: Sexual assault allegations

 Carlile was accused of the alleged sexual assault of multiple women from recent cases that are alleged to have occurred over several years.
 The cases had been submitted to the American music magazine Alternative Press.
 The magazine interviewed more than 10 suspected victims after multiple women made allegations against Carlile.
 The magazine constructed an investigative article on the cases to which they ultimately decided to not publish, which resulted in controversy.
 They explained on social media "For legal purposes regarding the Austin Carlile accusations, the story couldn't run as it was told. [...]
 We do not condone any of the accusations & this story WILL be heard."

-On June 10, 2020, Alternative Press founder Mike Shea posted a statement explaining why the Carlile investigation was never published as expected.
+On June 10, 2020, Alternative Press founder Mike Shea posted a statement explaining that the Carlile investigation was not published due to their staff's inability to verify the claims "through official legal documentation", along with a lack of communication from accusers and other sources.
 On June 18, Carlile denied the accusations made against him in a statement.